DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-03-22-tuition-fee-status.md

 - student visa
 - refugee status

-Within the Manage service, we can’t be sure whether or not a candidate qualifies for home tuition fee funding.
-This is because we don’t ask them enough questions in the candidate service.
+We can’t be sure whether a candidate qualifies for home funding because we do not ask them enough questions when they apply.
+This is why we can only offer a provisional assessment.

 ## Candidate data analysis

-Looking at the candidate data, we can see who is likely to qualify for home tuition fee funding and who is not.
+Looking at the candidate data, we can see who is likely to qualify for home tuition fee funding.

 The proportion of all candidates who are British or Irish: